splineops/splineops/docs/user-guide/02_resize.rst

 We call this space :math:`V_1` because it corresponds to a unit sampling step along the integer grid :math:`\{0, 1, 2, \dots\}`.

-Now fix a scale factor :math:`T > 0` and consider the scaled grid
+Now fix a scale factor, a non-negative real number :math:`T > 0`, and consider the scaled grid

 .. math::